Eurobodalla Council is seeking support to establish an electric highway from Sydney to Melbourne via Canberra and the South Coast.

 The highway would comprise a series of electric vehicle fast charging stations to make regional areas more accessible to electric vehicles by significantly increasing their range.

+The NRMA is establishing a state-wide network of charging stations.
 Eurobodalla Council last month again wrote to NSW, ACT, Victorian and Australian Government representatives along the route seeking their support.

-Council’s Sustainability Co-ordinator Mark Shorter said that given the broad support, the project could soon proceed to the funding and planning stages.
+The council’s sustainability coordinator Mark Shorter said that given the broad support, the project could soon proceed to the funding and planning stages.

 “It is entirely feasible to connect Melbourne, Canberra and Sydney with as few as 12 charging fast charging stations,” Mr Shorter said.

 “These could be spaced at an average of 97km apart and make it possible for all major electric vehicle types in Australia to travel this route.”

 He said the benefits of electric vehicles were many.

 “They’re cheaper to run, they’re better for our health in terms of emissions and they’re a sustainable alternative to our reliance on fossil fuels,” he said.

 “Having an electric highway could also provide a big boost to regional tourism,” Mr Shorter said.